 Public relations has always played a valuable role in the marketing mix, especially for healthcare organizations.
 Reputation and patient referrals have traditionally been primary marketing tools for driving appointments and procedures.
+Now that digital marketing is becoming more prominent, many brands and businesses are shifting their focus to digital PR.

-With the advent of digital marketing, PR remains the face and voice of a company, shining the spotlight on new product announcements, and diffusing the damage when a negative story, earnings report or company scandal breaks to the press.
+With the advent of digital marketing, PR remains the face and voice of a company, shining the spotlight on new product announcements, and diffusing the damage when a negative story, earnings report, or company scandal breaks to the press.

 But today’s digital PR is much more.
 It’s become the virtual gatekeeper of company goodwill.
 Digital media is boosting public relations to new importance – turning yesterday’s “nice to have” to today’s essential for reputation management.